blake-r/pytest-durations/README.md

-## Project description

-A pytest plugin for measuring fixtures and tests duration.
+A pytest plugin to measure fixtures and tests duration.

 In order to get the pure test setup/teardown durations, plugin subtracts time taken by shared fixtures (which scope is larger than "function").